Best Restaurants in San DiegoOur favorites include some of this destination's best local restaurants—from fine dining to simple fare.

-Local food providers like Crows Pass Farm and Chino Farms supply Nine-Ten with some of the fresh ingredients needed to make “evolving California cuisine” a happy addiction for La Jolla residents.
+Local food providers like Crows Pass Farm and Chino Farms supply NINE-TEN Restaurant & Bar with some of the fresh ingredients needed to make “evolving California cuisine” a happy addiction for La Jolla residents.
 Located in Grande Colonial hotel, the upscale restaurant has garnered acclaim for its artistically plated entrées and desserts—both of which are best enjoyed al fresco, while taking in the sights and sounds of busy Prospect Street.

-Also on Prospect Street is George’s at the Cove - California Modern , on the lower level of George’s at the Cove.
+Also on Prospect Street is George’s at the Cove .
 Often heralded as one of the area’s best places to eat, the establishment garners acclaim thanks to innovative modern American fare and a chic dining room with some seriously stunning views of the Pacific Ocean.
-If you can’t snag a reservation at California Modern, try George’s Bar, one level up, which offers a casual menu and the same awesome panorama of La Jolla Cove.
+If you can’t snag a reservation at George's at the Cove, try George’s Bar, one level up, which offers a casual menu and the same awesome panorama of La Jolla Cove.

 If you’re craving Mexican food during your trip, Old Town offers numerous authentic restaurants.
 Just outside the north entrance to Old Town San Diego State Historic Park is festive Casa Guadalajara, which boasts a beautiful courtyard and daily live musical entertainment.
 Strolling mariachis also can be found at another popular Old Town option, Cafe Coyote y Cantina.
 Many pedestrians who stop to watch fresh, handmade tortillas being slapped on the grill by the eatery's famed “tortilla ladies” are drawn inside for a meal or one of the cantina's massive margaritas, made with some of the finest tequilas on the market.